 Brian O’Loughlin was born and raised in the north Clare village of Corofin.
 From a strong musical family, he started the flute at the age of 8.
 At 11 years of age, he won his first All-Ireland solo title and duet title with his brother Keith.
 He also had numerous All-Ireland successes in the underage céilí band competitions, being a member of the Inis Óg Céilí Band under the direction of Padraic O’Reilly.
 In 2015, Brian released an album with French piper Tom Delany, accompanied by West Kerry’s Dessie Kelleher on guitar.
 Brian now resides in Ennis where he is a much sought after performer and teacher.

 Timmy Collins is a flute player and set dancer from Kiskeam, Co.
 Cork.
 A native of Sliabh Luachra, he has been heavily influenced by the musicians of this unique style of traditional Irish music.
 His interest in céilí bands began in his teens when dancing at céilithe and playing with the Maule Cross Céilí Band.
 He has competed and often championed at All-Ireland level competitions, in both music and dancing, such as Fleadh, Siansa and Scór.
-As a fluent Irish speaker, Timmy is currently finishing the Máistir Gairmiúil san Oideachas in NUI Galway to become a secondary school teacher in Irish and Mathematics.
+Timmy is a secondary school teacher in a Gaelcholáiste in Dublin teaching Irish and Mathematics.